mir-group/CiderPress2022/README.md

 See the scripts contained in test_scripts/ for examples of running the different scripts used to train CIDER functionals.
 Calling `sh test_scripts/workflow.sh` runs a complete workflow to generate a GP functional (directly calls a Gaussian Process to evaluate a functional) and a Spline Functional (maps the GP to a spline for computational efficiency).
 See `mldftdat.scripts` for the command options for different training-related scripts.

+## External Licenses

+Parts of this code (namely `mldftdat.dft.numint` and `mldftdat.models.kernels`) copy a decent portion of code from PySCF () and scikit-learn (), respectively.
+As such, these two modules contain the appropriate copyright notices, and the licenses for these codes are stored in the `external_licenses/` directory.

 ## Questions and Comments

 Find a bug?
 Areas of code unclearly documented?
 Other questions?
 Feel free to contact